What are the startup costs for a lawn care business?

 You don’t need any type of permit specifically for a lawn care business, but you do need to get a

 You also have to register with the federal government and IRS to get a number for withholding taxes.

 You also have to get insurance if you plan to hire staff.
 Workers’ compensation insurance is mandatory.
-Your state might also require you

 You also have to pay any company or employee insurance premiums, which are usually based on estimated